-Your administrator will provide you with a username and password to login to the site, as well as the URL (web address).
+Your administrator will provide you with a username and password to log in to the site (if SSO is not enabled), as well as the URL (web address).
 When you go to the front page of the site (the login page), you may see a link to request an account.
 This form is only for participants.
-Do not use this form to request an account, as participant accounts have an entirely different set of privileges, and the privileges are not appropriate for a researcher.
+Do not use this form to request an account, as participant accounts have an entirely different set of privileges, which are not appropriate for a researcher.